 Ge/Ay 11 c.
-Introduction to Earth and Planetary Sciences: Planetary Sciences.
-9 units (3-0-6); third term.
-Prerequisites: Ma 1 ab, Ph 1 ab.
+Planetary Sciences.
+(3-0-6); third term.
+Prerequisites: Ma 1 ab, Pb 1 ab.
 A broad introduction to the present state and early history of the solar system, including terrestrial planets, giant planets, moons, asteroids, comets, and rings.
-Earth-based observations, observations by planetary spacecraft, study of meteorites, and observations of extrasolar planets are used to constrain models of the dynamical and chemical processes of planetary systems.
-Although Ge 11 abcd is designed as a sequence, any one term may be taken as a standalone course.
-Physicists and astronomers are particularly welcome.
-Instructor: Ingersoll
+Earth-based observations, observations by planetary spacecraft, study of meteorites, and observations of extrasolar planets are used to constrain models of the dynamics and chemical processes.
+Instructor: Ingersoll.

-Ge 11 d.
-Introduction to Earth and Planetary Sciences: Geophysics.
+- d.
+Geophysics.
 9 units (3-0-6); second term.
 Prerequisites: Ch 1, Ma 2 a, Ph 2 a.
 An introduction to the geophysics of the solid earth; formation of planets; structure and composition of Earth; interactions between crust, mantle, and core; surface and internal dynamics; mantle convection; imaging of the interior; seismic tomography.
-Although Ge 11 abcd is designed as a sequence, any one term can be taken as a standalone course.
-Instructors: Clayton, Gurnis.

-Ge 13.
+Instructors: Clayton, Gurnis, Jackson. - Ge 13.
 Scientific Writing Tutorial in the Geological and Planetary Sciences.
 3 units (1-0-2); third term.
 This class provides the opportunity for students to gain experience in writing a substantial paper in the style typical of peer-reviewed journals, such as Annual Reviews of Earth and Planetary Sciences, Geology, Science, or Nature.
 Grading will be evaluated jointly by each student's adviser and the course instructor.
 Fulfills the Institute scientific writing requirement.
-Instructors: Kirschvink, staff.
+Instructors: Kirschvink, staff. - Ge 40.

-Ge 40.
 Special Problems for Undergraduates.
 Units to be arranged; any term.
 This course provides a mechanism for undergraduates to undertake honors-type work in the geologic sciences.
 By arrangement with individual members of the staff.
-Graded pass/fail.

-Ge 41 abc.
+Graded pass/fail. - Ge 41 abc.
 Undergraduate Research and Bachelor's Thesis.
 Units to be arranged; first, second, third terms.
 Guidance in seeking research opportunities and in formulating a research plan leading to preparation of a bachelor's thesis is available from the GPS option representatives.
-Graded pass/fail.

-Ge 100 abc.
+Graded pass/fail. - Ge 100 abc.
 Geology Club.
 1 unit; first, second, third terms.
 Presentation of papers on research in geological and planetary sciences by guest speakers.
 Graded pass/fail.
-Instructor: Kirschvink.

-Ge 101.
+Instructor: Kirschvink. - Ge 101.
 Introduction to Geology and Geochemistry.
 12 units (4-0-8); first term.
 Prerequisite: graduate standing or instructor's permission.
 A broad, high-level survey of geology and geochemistry with emphasis on quantitative understanding.
 Historical deduction in the geological and planetary sciences.
 Plate tectonics as a unifying theory of geology.
 Igneous and metamorphic processes, structural geology and geomorphology; weathering and sedimentary processes.
 Nucleosynthesis and chemical history of the solar system; distribution of the elements in the earth; isotopic systems as tracers and clocks; evolution of the biosphere; global geochemical and biogeochemical cycles; geochemical constraints on deep Earth structure.
 One mandatory three-day field trip, selected laboratory exercises, and problem sets.
-Instructor: Asimow.

-Ge 102.
+Instructor: Asimow. - Ge 102.
 Introduction to Geophysics.
 9 units (3-0-6); second term.
 Prerequisites: Ma 2, Ph 2, or Ge 108, or equivalents.
 An introduction to the physics of the earth.
 The present internal structure and dynamics of the earth are considered in light of constraints from the gravitational and magnetic fields, seismology, and mineral physics.
 The fundamentals of wave propagation in earth materials are developed and applied to inferring Earth structure.
 The earthquake source is described in terms of seismic and geodetic signals.
 The following are also considered: the contributions that heat-flow, gravity, paleomagnetic, and earthquake mechanism data have made to our understanding of plate tectonics, the driving mechanism of plate tectonics, and the energy sources of mantle convection and the geodynamo.
 Instructor: Simons.